fchaussin/signature-remove-bg/README.md

 | **Auto** (default) | Starts in live mode.
 Automatically switches to manual when the image exceeds a pixel threshold (`AUTO_MANUAL_PIXELS`) |

 A **Live** toggle in the controls bar lets the user switch between live and manual at any time.
 In manual mode, the extracted preview dims to indicate it's outdated, and the Render button pulses until clicked.

-### Effects rack

-The four effects (threshold, blue tolerance, contrast, smoothing) are displayed as a reorderable rack.
-Each effect has:

-- A **toggle** (checkbox) to enable/disable it
-- A **slider** for its value
-- A **drag handle** to reorder the processing pipeline

-The order in which effects are applied changes the final result.
-Drag & drop to experiment with different processing chains.

 ### Auto-detect